-- one from a website relevant to a science topic in the elementary school - one from a book suitable for use in an elementary science classroom - one from the journal, Science and Children (actual paper journal available in Reeves Library) give title, author, year, volume, and page numbers - one that is a current event related to a science topic for elementary school
+- one from a website relevant to a science topic in the middle school - one from a book suitable for use in a middle school science classroom - one from the journal, Science Scope (actual paper journal available in Reeves Library) give title, author, year, volume, and page numbers - one that is a current event related to a science topic for middle school

-You may describe these resources in your Blackboard posts or submit them as a document.
+You may describe these resources in your Blackboard posts or submit them as a written document.
 In each case, cite the resource specifically and what within the resource was useful to you.
-To receive full credit, you must complete your resources by November 19.
+To receive full credit, you must complete your resources by November 20.